 - 12. Pin Oak (Quercus palustris).
 Pin oak can be easily recognized by its unusual branching pattern.
 The upper branches ascend, the side branches project horizontally, and the lower branches droop downward.
 Leaves are deeply lobed, divided nearly to mid-vein; each lobe ends in a bristle-tipped tooth.
 Fall color is scarlet, brown.
 Acorns are small with flat cups. - 13.
 American Holly (Ilex opaca).
 Evergreen.
 Generally upright with lower branches close to the ground.
 Alternate leaves are leathery with several sharp spines at edge.
 It is dioecious, having separate male and female plants; only female plants produce the characteristic red berries.
 Fruit is eaten by many species of wild birds.
 Dense foliage protects birds from predators and storms. - 14.
 Tuliptree (Liriodendron tulipifera).
-A member of the magnolia family.
+A member of the Magnolia family.
 The tuliptree is one of the tallest native broadleaf trees.
 The leaf with its unique shape recalls a tulip flower in profile, and the large, yellow, green and orange flowers are distinctive.
 Its showy flowers are an important source of nectar for bees and hummingbirds.
 Fall color is bright orange-yellow. - 15.
 Sassafras (Sassafras albidum).
 Stout, contorted trunk, or multi-stemmed with horizontal branches.
 Leaves are alternate and can be unlobed, 2-lobed, or 3-lobed, all on the same tree.
 Excellent fall color, bright yellow to red.
 Bark has a spicy fragrance when crushed or cut. - 16.
-Kentucky Yellowwood (Cladrastis kentukea).
-This medium-sized, deciduous tree produces clusters of white pea-like flowers in the spring.
-The alternate leaves are yellowish green when they open in spring, turn bright green in the summer, and change to yellow in the fall.
-The fruit is a flat pod, about 4 inches long.
-The yellowwood was used as dye by early settlers. - 17.
 American Hornbeam (Carpinus caroliniana).
 So named for its hard, whitish wood.
 The trunk and limbs have a muscular appearance, so this tree is also known as musclewood or ironwood.
-Leaves are oval and double-toothed, coming to an abruptly pointed tip.
+Leaves are oval and doubletoothed, coming to an abruptly pointed tip.
 Fall color is yellow to reddish.
-Distinctive fruit clusters are present from late spring to fall. - 18.
-Sourwood (Oxydendrum arboretum).
+Distinctive fruit clusters are present from late spring to fall. - 17.
+Eastern Hemlock (Tsuga canadensis).
+Softly pyramidal, needled evergreen.
+Very short needles grow in two opposite rows with two white lines beneath.
+Cones are very small and hang from end of twig.
+Provides valuable wildlife food and winter shelter. - 18.
+Sweetgum (Liquidambar styraciflua).
+Conical when young, becoming rounded with age.
+Easily recognized by aromatic, star-shaped leaves and spiny seed balls.
+Spectacular fall color: yellow, orange, scarlet, and purple. - 19.
+River Birch (Betula nigra).
+Distinctive peeling bark of varying colors: light reddish brown and pinkish to cinnamon-colored.
+Often multi-trunked.
+Leaves are alternate, ovate, and coarsely double-toothed.
+May be planted for erosion control. - 20.
+American Beech (Fagus grandifolia).
+A large forest tree with smooth, pale gray bark.
+Alternate leaves are distinctly toothed.
+Fall color is golden yellow.
+A tendency to retain pale straw-colored leaves makes it easily recognizable in winter.
+Winter buds are glossy, slender, and sharply pointed.
+Beech nuts are utilized as food by many species of forest wildlife.